BHFAP — Brighthouse Financial, Inc.

 2. Strategic Updates and Business Highlights

-• Continued execution of capital-focused strategic initiatives aimed at improving capital efficiency and maintaining RBC ratios.
+- Continued execution of capital-focused strategic initiatives aimed at improving capital efficiency and managing risk.

-• Successful sales performance across annuities and life insurance, with a strong contribution from the BlackRock LifePath Paycheck product.
+- Successful sales performance in annuities and life insurance, with a notable contribution from the BlackRock LifePath Paycheck product, which generated $176 million in deposits.

-• Ongoing revisions to the hedging strategy for variable annuities and Shield products, with a goal to simplify management and reduce volatility.
+- Ongoing revisions to the hedging strategy for both in-force variable annuity and Shield business to enhance capital management.

 3. Forward Guidance and Outlook